mharris717/eventide-graph/README.md

 ### Notes

 Your graph will come out best if you only have one type of starting event (i.e. your graph has one start node with no inbound edges).

+This is all super rough.
+Figured I'd put it up in case others found it useful.